olaf-ideas/thai/README.md

 - **Player A:** Big Straight (opts for a straight to minimize risk)
 - **Player B:** Check (not confident in higher hands)

 All players reveal their cards.
-The Big Straight is incomplete (missing 10).
+The Big Straight is incomplete (missing 10 and K).
 Player A loses, gaining additional cards.
 The round ends.

 ## Tables